The Generation of the mobile phone

 Verify, cleanse and monitor data

 The mobile experience plays a strong role in the customer experience and inaccurate data contributes to a negative customer experience – this is due to human error which creates data errors.
 By investing in data quality tools that will verify, cleanse and monitor your data, your organisation will be able to prevent and reduce human error.
-These tools can work in real time or used in batch processing which will help organisations prevent inaccurate data from entering their systems and reduce errors in data that is already in the system.
+These tools can work in real-time or be used in batch processing which will help organisations prevent inaccurate data from entering their systems and reduce errors in data that is already in the system.

 The tools can also be used to analyse data helping firms to properly manage their data – data provides customer insight and when properly managed will help to inform business decisions, drive business performance and aid business growth.